Production of primordial gravitational waves in a simple class of running vacuum cosmologies: Introduction

 where a FRW geometry was assumed and in the last equality the vacuum EoS was used (see (\ref{eq4})).
 Note that the energy of the material component is not conserved independently.
 The running vacuum component is continuously transferring energy to the fluid component.
 Of course, when the energy density of the vacuum medium becomes constant it does not contribute to the above balance equation for the material component.
 In other words, if $\Lambda(t)$ is the constant (bare) $\Lambda_b$, the energy of the material medium is separately conserved thereby recovering the standard result.

 On the other hand, the recent LIGO results are pressing the search on the production of relic GWs (tensor modes) both at very low and high frequencies.
 In the observational front, the major challenge is the detection of the B-modes polarization anisotropies in the cosmic background radiation (CMB) provoked by tensor fluctuations produced in the inflationary regime.
 The expected level of such anisotropies is small but presumably it will be accessed by the ongoing (BICEP and Keck Array experiments, South Pole Telescope, etc.) and future probes through a new generation of high sensitivity instruments.
 One of them is the QU bolometric interferometer for cosmology (QUIBIC) whose basic goal is to measure the B-modes at angular intermediate scales based on the innovative technological concept of bolometric interferometry (see, for instance, \cite{QUBIC}).
 In principle, the presence of a time-evolving $\Lambda$-term must effect the B-modes in comparison with the traditional $\Lambda$CDM plus the inflationary paradigm.
 As a consequence, the influence of a dynamical vacuum on the adiabatic amplification of GWs is a possibility that needs to be investigated.
 This is one of the main aims of the present paper.
+Recent similar studies have appear in the literature Similar recent studies have appeared in the literature \cite{Tamayo}.

 In this context we investigate here the production of primordial GWs in the framework of a simple $\Lambda(H)$ decaying vacuum cosmology that recovers the $\Lambda$CDM model as a particular case.
 The energy density and power spectrum are analytically derived.
 Interestingly, unlike the cosmic concordance model ($\Lambda$CDM), there exists adiabatic amplification of GWs during the radiation epoch.
 As we shall see, such a result holds for generic decaying vacuum models and must remain valid for all analyzes based on realistic running vacuum cosmologies.